danguenet/dwolla-app/1-hello-world/README.md

 app.listen(port, () => console.log(`Example app listening at http://localhost:${port}`))
 ```
+5. In package.json in the root change the main to ```"main": "app.js",```
-5. From the root of the project in your terminal run the following code
+6. From the root of the project in your terminal run the following code
 ```
 node app.js
 ```